Back to text menu | Back to clickable plan

 (Temple of the Round Altar)

 The tiny Temple of the Round Altar is to the south-west of the Temple of Hercules, in the Sacred Area of the Republican Temples.
 To the first, republican phase belong remains of a podium of large tufa blocks (late second or early third century BC).
 At the end of the first century AD a brick cella was built, and a pronaos with two columns between piers.
 The temple was decorated with marble, the remains of which have been attached to the wall opposite the temple.
-A round marble altar with two cupids, from the Trajanic period, gave the temple its name.
+A round marble altar from the Trajanic period gave the temple its name.
 It is now in the museum.
-On the altar are also depictions of a rudder, a burning torch, a quiver with arrows, and a bow.
+On the altar are depictions of with two cupids, a rudder, a burning torch, a quiver with arrows, and a bow.

 Plan of the temple.
 Pensabene 2007, fig. 8.